Table of Contents

 7. Ganesha Mudra

-Ganesha Mudra is associated with the elephant deity, Ganesh, who is believed to remove obstacles.
-This mudra is said to boost self-confidence and give strength to overcome personal challenges.
+Ganesha Mudra is linked to the elephant deity Ganesh, who is believed to remove obstacles.
+This mudra is said to boost self-confidence and provide the strength needed to overcome personal challenges.

 It also helps release tension in the heart and is believed to ease the pain of heartache.
-If you’re feeling emotionally heavy or the energy around your heart feels blocked, practicing Ganesha Mudra can help clear it.
+If you’re feeling emotionally heavy or if the energy around your heart feels blocked, practising Ganesha Mudra can help clear it.

 Here’s how to practice Ganesha Mudra:

-• Place your palms together at the center of your chest.
+- Place your palms together at the centre of your chest.

 8. Dhyana Mudra

-Dhyana mudra is thought to bring peace, making it ideal for meditation or quiet reflection.
-This gesture symbolizes balance.
-The right hand, representing enlightenment and higher consciousness, rests on top of the left hand, which symbolizes illusion.
+Dhyana Mudra is believed to bring peace, making it perfect for meditation or quiet reflection.
+This gesture symbolizes balance: the right hand, representing enlightenment and higher consciousness, rests on top of the left hand, which symbolizes illusion.

 9. Hakini Mudra

-Hakini mudra is thought to improve communication and cooperation between both sides of the brain.
+Hakini Mudra is believed to enhance communication and cooperation between both sides of the brain.
 Named after the goddess Hakini, the Sanskrit word “Hakini” means “power.”
-This mudra is believed to help practitioners gain control over their minds.
+This mudra is thought to help practitioners gain control over their minds.

 To practice Hakini mudra:

-• The hands can then be raised to touch the center of the forehead.
+- The hands can then be raised to touch the centre of the forehead.

 10. Abhaya Mudra

-Abhaya mudra is a gesture of friendliness that brings a welcoming energy and promotes peace to others.
+Abhaya Mudra is a gesture of friendliness that brings a welcoming energy and promotes peace to others.
 It symbolizes safety and peace.
-The word “Abhaya” in Sanskrit means “fearlessness,” so this mudra is used to inspire deep courage.
+The word “Abhaya” in Sanskrit means “fearlessness,” making this mudra a symbol to inspire deep courage.

 To practice Abhaya mudra: